Blackwave.

-blackwave. (also known as blackwavedot) is a Belgian hip-hop duo composed of producer Willem Ardui and rapper Jay Walker.
+blackwave. (also known as blackwavedot) is a Belgian hip-hop duo composed of producer Willem Ardui and rapper Jean-Valéry Atohoun.
 Their influences include The Roots, Prince, Parliament-Funkadelic and Brockhampton.
 The group, in an interview with Billboard, said "We love incorporating all kinds of different genres in our music and challenging ourselves to always try something different."

-The band has released their first album, named Mic Check, in 2017.
+The band released their first album, Mic Check, in 2017.
+Their second album, Are We Still Dreaming?, was released in 2019 and reached 4th place in the Belgium Top 200 Albums.
+Their third album, No Sleep in LA, was released in 2022 and peaked in first place for one week.

-In 2019, blackwave. have been nominated for the 2019 MTV Europe Music Awards in the 'Best Belgian Act' category.
-Other artists listed are IBE, MATTN, Tamino, and Zwangere Guy.
+In 2019, blackwave. was nominated for the 2019 MTV Europe Music Awards in the 'Best Belgian Act' category, losing out to MATTN.

-Their second album, Are We Still Dreaming?, released in 2019.
-Reaching 4th place in the Belgium Top 200 Albums.